Advancing Fluid Antenna-Assisted Non-Terrestrial Networks in 6G and Beyond: Fundamentals, State of the Art, and Future Directions: Compatibility with Emerging B5G Technologies

-$\textbf{Summary and Insights: }$ Future FD communication systems are expected to support multiuser access in co-time and co-frequency resources, where the signal interference challenges encompass self-interference, sub-band interference, and adjacent-channel interference.
+$\textbf{Summary and Insights: }$ In the future multiuser FD communication systems, the interference challenges encompass self-interference, sub-band interference, and adjacent-channel interference.
 Considering the analytical complexity, current research mainly focuses on designing mitigation algorithms for a single interference type.
 In NTN-FD systems, the joint optimization of UAV positions, transceiver FA positions, transmit beamforming, receive combining matrices, and power allocation can improve multi-type interference mitigation under dynamic channels.
-Unlike multiuser systems that employ beamforming to suppress interference, FD systems require higher power than received signal power to mitigate self-interference, so that the operational overhead in NTNs is an essential constraint.
-Furthermore, FD systems are scaling from single function toward multifunction, such as FD-ISAC systems and FD-AirComp systems.
-However, the multiple optimization objectives, extensive constraints, and variables engender profound algorithmic complexity.
-Compared to conventional AO or PSO algorithms, which easily struggle in local optima, DRL exhibits promising potential for addressing optimization decisions in dynamic environments.
+Beyond multiuser systems that employ beamforming to suppress interference, FD systems require higher power than received signal power to mitigate self-interference, so that the operational overhead in NTNs is an essential constraint.
+Furthermore, FD systems are scaling from single-function toward multifunction, such as FD-ISAC systems and FD-AirComp systems.
+However, the multiple optimization objectives and constraints engender profound algorithmic complexity, where DRL exhibits a promising solution for addressing optimization decisions in dynamic environments.